Nallo/CarND-Vehicle-Detection/writeup.md

 ***Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.***

+The introduction of a heapmap to idenfiy the car positions was the most important choiche in reducing the the number of false positives.

+Going a bit in detail, for each frame of the video:

+  1. I extracted a set of windows
+  1. I classified the images inside the windows
+  1. I created a heatmap of the position of the car
+  1. I drawn the boxes around the cars

 Discussion
 ---

 ***Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?***

+The most relevant issue I faced in this project was figuring the correct windows size to let my classifier perform reasonably well.
+I ended up by playing around with values that go from 64x64 up to 128x128 but I figured that the best lower bound was 80x80.

+Another important hyperparameter to train was the windows overlap.
+High values of overlap (80%-90%) produce a lot of windows but, at the same time allow to better identify the car position.
+On the contrary, low values of overlap (20%-30%) generate only a few windows making harder for the classifier to correcly identify the car position.

+One drawback of my classifier is the image saturation.
+In other words, really brigth images or really dark images will likely fail to be classified correctly.
+In order to avoid such a behaviour I think to normalize the histogram of an image before feed it into the classifier.

+Another improvement would be training my classifier using another set of features either by using 2 HOG color spaces or the color features themself.

+To conclude, I would really like to traing a CNN to use as classifier instead of using the SVM.

+*Stefano*